amv-dev/yata/README.md

 # Rust version

-YaTa library supports **Rust stable** except two things:

-- You can't run benchmarks with it;
+YaTa library supports **Rust stable** except that you can't run benchmarks with it.
-- `cargo doc` will generate docs without cross-links;

 # Suggestions